apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 ### Get supervisor status report

-You can send a `GET` request to `/druid/indexer/v1/supervisor/<supervisorId>/status` to return a snapshot report of the current state of the tasks managed by the given supervisor.
-This includes the latest sequence numbers as reported by Kinesis.
-Unlike the Kafka indexing service, Kinesis reports lag metrics measured in time difference in milliseconds between the current sequence number and latest sequence number, rather than message count.
+To retrieve the current status report for a single supervisor, send a `GET` request to the `/druid/indexer/v1/supervisor/:supervisorId/status` endpoint.

-The status report also contains the supervisor's state and a list of recently thrown exceptions reported as `recentErrors`.
+The report contains the state of the supervisor tasks, the latest sequence numbers, and an array of recently thrown exceptions reported as `recentErrors`.
 You can control the maximum size of the exceptions using the `druid.supervisor.maxStoredExceptionEvents` configuration.

-The two fields related to the supervisor's state are `state` and `detailedState`.
-The `state` field contains a small number of generic states that apply to any type of supervisor, while the `detailedState` field contains a more descriptive, implementation-specific state that may provide more insight into the supervisor's activities.
+The two properties related to the supervisor's state are `state` and `detailedState`.
+The `state` property contains a small number of generic states that apply to any type of supervisor, while the `detailedState` property contains a more descriptive, implementation-specific state that may provide more insight into the supervisor's activities.

 Possible `state` values are `PENDING`, `RUNNING`, `SUSPENDED`, `STOPPING`, `UNHEALTHY_SUPERVISOR`, and `UNHEALTHY_TASKS`.